CozyPlantlady/the-garden-gate/README.md

 - Media:
 - Codes from other sources:

 #### Other things I used while doing this page:
+- Use JavaScript to get value from textbox and display on the page https://www.youtube.com/watch?v=aEj0Wu33hJM

 -Choose your own story builder (used in this project only to visualize the road map) https://twinery.org/